sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 Once we get through with that part, we have a tiny amount left - we have to actually add the box to Vagrant itself so that it knows where to find it.
 Navigate back to the `packer/boxes/` directory and look inside - you should see your box sitting there.
 To add it to Vagrant, do a `vagrant box add --name vagrant-ubuntu-custom .\vagrant-ubuntu-custom.box` and you're good to go!

-**Note**: This step may take a while.
+This step may take a while.
 Feel free to go make a coffee, watch a TV show, play video games - I'm not your mom.
-If it's still running after a while, though, try hitting Ctrl+C - for whatever reason I've seen this complete builds that seem to be stuck.{: .notice--info}
+If it's still running after a long while, though, try hitting Ctrl+C - for whatever reason I've seen this complete builds that seem to be stuck.
+{: .notice--info}

 ## >> LOOK MA, NO HANDS!